 Ebola is a severe, often fatal, viral hemorrhagic fever disease.
-At this time, Ebola poses very low risk to the US population.
+Even though a few cases of Ebola have recently been diagnosed in the US, Ebola poses very low risk to the U.S. population.

 - Joint and Muscle Aches

 - Lack of Appetite

 - Abnormal Bleeding

 Ebola is spread through direct contact with the blood or other bodily fluids of a sick person.
 Ebola can also be spread through funeral rites that involve touching the body of a person who died of Ebola.
 It is not spread through food, water, or the air.

 For more information, see the following fact sheets:

 The only people who are at risk of having Ebola are people who have had close contact with someone who was sick with Ebola.
 Not everyone from Africa, or West Africa, or one of the affected countries has Ebola.
 Only people who have touched the blood or bodily fluids of someone who already has Ebola can catch it.